6 Aug 2014

-The YOY change, which typically leads changes in non-farm payrolls by about 5 months, has been in a gently declining trend for many months.
-It is hard to be optimistic about improvements in job growth.
+The YOY change, which typically leads changes in non-farm payrolls by about 5 months, does not suggest any improvement in job growth.

 The current series from the Bureau of Labor Statistics began in 1990.